Sarah's Journey: From Patient to Pioneer

 Nutrition

 I underwent two years of psychotherapy to process repressed emotions and harmful beliefs.
-I began mindfulness meditation in 2014 for stress reduction.
+I began mindfulness meditation in 2014, and developed tools to manage future emotional challenges.
+Therapy was essential for both physical and emotional recovery and personal growth.

-I explored various therapies, including hyperbaric oxygen therapy (HBOT), high-dose intravenous vitamin C, B12 injections, and coffee enemas.
+I also explored various therapies, including hyperbaric oxygen therapy (HBOT), high-dose intravenous vitamin C, B12 injections, and coffee enemas.

 Life Beyond: The New Chapter